small-tech/comet/README.md

 To get your system ready to develop for elementary OS, please see the [Basic Setup](https://docs.elementary.io/develop/writing-apps/the-basic-setup) section of the [elementary OS Developer Documentation](https://docs.elementary.io/develop/).

+### Accessibility Notes

+#### Welcome screen

+When the app first loads, the initial option button is selected in the Welcome screen.
+This is an accessibility issue for two reasons:

+1. The description (not title) of that option is read out by Orca.
+2. The rest of the window’s contents are not read in order unless the person invokes Orca’s “Speak entire window using flat review” command.

+This is an issue that affects all elementary OS apps that use the standard Granite Welcome screen widget and is being tracked in [Issue #526 on the Granite bug tracker](https://github.com/elementary/granite/issues/536).

+### Editor

+The title, git command, and git commit message type detail (e.g., the branch to be committed) are read out and the person is informed that the the git commit message editor component has focus.

+To have the git commit message comment read out, please invoke Orca’s “Speak entire window using flat review” command.

+If you have ideas for improving the accessibility of Comet, please voice them in the [discussions](https://github.com/small-tech/comet/discussions) or [open an issue](https://github.com/small-tech/comet/issues).

 ### Tasks

 #### Install